safwankdb/Flappy-Bird-but-Harder/README.md

 # Flappy Bird but Harder
 It's flappy bird, but its gets harder.

+Entry for DevCom's Game Kombat competition.
 Trying to fix a flappy bird forked from a shitty implementation.
 First JS project btw.

 ## TODO